-Osceola County Government has taken steps to preserve the natural beauty of the county and to ensure that there will be natural lands and water resources for future generations.
+Osceola County has taken steps to preserve the County's natural beauty and to ensure there will be natural lands and water resources for future generations.

-The Environmental Lands Conservation Program was created to acquire and manage environmentally significant lands with a voter-endorsed ad valorem funding source.
-This property tax enables the program to issue bonds for the purchase of land for water resource protection, wildlife habitat, public green space and resource-based passive recreation.
+The Environmental Lands Conservation Program was established to acquire and manage environmentally significant lands with a voter-endorsed ad valorem funding source.
+With this funding, the County was able to issue bonds to purchase nearly 3,300 acres of land for water resource protection, wildlife habitat, public green space, and resource-based passive recreation.

-Bob Mindick currently serves as the Environmental Lands Coordinator for Osceola County.
-He assists the Land Conservation Advisory Board, County Commissioners, County Manager, and staff with the responsibilities of acquiring and managing environmentally significant lands for public use in Osceola County.
+Bob Mindick currently serves as the County's Public Lands Manager, directing the management of environmentally significant lands for public use in Osceola County.

-For more information about the Environmental Lands Conservation Program, contact Debbie Geer at 407 742-8650 or e-mail us at firstname.lastname@example.org.
+For more information about the Environmental Lands Conservation Program, contact Chris Kincaid, Public Lands Specialist, at 407-742-8664 or e-mail us at email@example.com.